 Marupok, rupok, pokmaru.
 I barely know anyone my age who doesn’t know or use these tatak millennial terms on a regular basis.
-In English — fragile, weak, easy to get, even malandi, but in a helpless, (pa-) innocent way.
+In English — fragile, weak, easy to get, and even malandi but in a helpless, pa-innocent way.
 Something most Filipino travellers can relate to when they’re on the road, too!
-Especially over a fellow human being who just happens to be really cute, mabait, generous, thoughtful, smart, funny (okay stopping myself).
-Feel me so far?
-That’s because you’re probably a marupok traveller yourself!
-If you’re not entirely sure, then maybe these signs will help.

 Also read: 18 Signs You’ve Become a Tita Traveller